Loft conversion FAQ

 How long will it take to get planning permission if I need it?

-The length of time to get planning permission varies as the decision is made by your own, individual local council, however, if you work on the basis of eight weeks you shouldn’t be far wrong.
+It varies as the decision is made by your own, individual local council, however, if you work on the basis of eight weeks you shouldn’t be far wrong.

-Do Building Regulations apply to loft conversions?
+Do Building Regulations apply?

 Do any other permits or regulations apply?